Two Hilbert schemes in computer vision: Moduli and deformation theory

 \subsubsection{Essential rigidity of blowups of $\bP^3$}

 In this section we fix a commutative ring $A_0$, a square-zero extension and a collection of pairwise everywhere-disjoint sections We write $P_0$ for the blowup $\Bl_{Z_0}\bP^3_{A_0}$, where $Z_0$ is the reduced closed subscheme of $\bP^3_{A_0}$ supported on the union of the images of the $\sigma_i$.
+For the most part, these results are well-known.
+Unfortunately, the available literature tends not work in sufficient generality (for example, \cite{sernesi2007deformations} works over a fixed field $\mathbf{k}$).

 \begin{prop} Given a deformation $P$ of $P_0$ over $A$, there is a unique morphism deforming the canonical blow-down map up to infinitesimal automorphism of $\bP^3_{A}$.
-Moreover, $\beta$ realizes $P$ as the blowup of $\bP^3_A$ at a closed subscheme $Z$ that deforms $Z_0$ (and $Z$ is a union of $n$ sections of $\bP^3_A$). \end{prop} \begin{proof} Via the universal property of projective space, the morphism $\beta_0$ is given by the natural map arising from pulling back the natural map of sheaves on $\bP^3_{A_0}$.
-By the Theorem on Formal Functions, the adjunction map
+Moreover, $\beta$ realizes $P$ as the blowup of $\bP^3_A$ at a closed subscheme $Z$ that deforms $Z_0$ (and $Z$ is a union of $n$ sections of $\bP^3_A$). \end{prop} \begin{proof} If one is willing to work entirely over a field (although we are here working over $\Z$), one can extract this from \cite[Proposition 3.4.25(ii)]{sernesi2007deformations}.
+It is not difficult to prove this in full generality for blowups of projective spaces along collections of sections, by showing that the blowdown map admits a canonical deformation, and each deformed exceptional divisor maps to a section under this deformed blowdown.
+We omit the details for the sake of space. \end{proof}

-is an isomorphism.
-The deformation theory of $\beta_0^\ast\ms O(1)$ to $P$ is governed by the cohomology groups $\H^2(P, \ms O)$ (where obstructions live) and $\H^1(P, \ms O)$ (acting simply transitively on deformations).
-Since $\alpha$ is an isomorphism, the projection formula shows that these groups are naturally isomorphic to $\H^i(\bP^3_{A_0},\ms O)\tensor_{A_0}I$, $i=1,2$, which vanish by cohomology and base change and the calculation of the cohomology of projective space.

-This shows two things: first, that $\beta_0^\ast\ms O(1)$ admits a unique deformation $L$ to $P$, and second that all sections of $\beta_0^\ast\ms O(1)$ admit lifts to sections of $L$ over $P$.
-There is thus a commutative diagram